By Hassi Bazan

 Hassi Bazan taught at Ananda Village Living Wisdom Preschool for many years.

-Education for life is about developing Life Skills
+Why Education for Life

 Reflection Paper